acend/argocd-basics-training/content/en/docs/02/_index.md

 ---
-title: "2.
-Simple Example"
+title: "Simple Example"
 weight: 2
-sectionnumber: 2
+onlyWhen: simple-example
 ---

 In this lab you will learn how to deploy a simple application using Argo CD.